 It just disappears from your credit report.
 A creditor could still attempt to collect outstanding debts from you after 7 years.
 But they may not be able to take you to court.

 Should you pay unpaid credit card debt?

 Yes, it is highly recommended that you pay your unpaid credit card debt.
 The primary reason is this unsecured debt usually has an interest rate of around 20% making it high-interest debt.
 By avoiding repayment, the interest charges will grow quickly.
 This causes the total debt you owe to be even larger.

 Another big reason you should pay unpaid credit card debt is for your credit score.
 Any unpaid debts or accounts in collections can have a negative effect on your credit.
 If you ever want to apply for debt again in the future, potential lenders will question any unpaid debts.
 They may be hesitant to extend credit to you because of the outstanding obligations.

 What are the consequences of unpaid debt?

-The main consequence of not paying debt is negative effects to your credit score.
+The main consequence of not paying debt is negative effects on your credit score.
 Repayment history has the greatest impact on credit.
 By not repaying debts, your credit score will take a hit.
-In addition, the amount of debt you have impacts your credit score.
+In addition, the amount of debt you have impacted your credit score.
 By reducing the total amount you owe, your score will improve.